One-X: Critical reception

-One-X was met with positive reviews.
+One-X was met with mixed to positive reviews.
 The Toronto Star complimented the album with a review title of "One CD worth buying..." and focused on its lyrics, stating, "The lyrics really speak out to you, especially if you're going through a tough time in your life."
 AllMusic reviewer Corey Apar praised the music, saying it "remains catchy despite its lyrical darkness."
 However, he criticized the lack of distinctive qualities that could have separated them from their alt-metal peers but stated, "One-X certainly plays as a proficient step in the right direction."
 Kaj Roth at Melodic criticized the predictability of the album, stating "Three Days Grace has lost their soul, their debut was a lot better!"
 Roth, however, praised the songs "Animal I Have Become" and "Pain".
+On the contrary, Nate Gibb of The Lewiston Tribune said the album "is worth a listen," and was more impressed with this album compared to their debut, praising the hooks and melodies, specifically on the tracks "On My Own" and "Over and Over".

 Andrew Blackie of FasterLouder gave a negative review for the album stating, "they just cram as many hooks as they can into twelve songs about anything and everything, and find themselves lost in the sickening over production."
+Another negative review written by Darryl Sterdan of Jam!
+Canoe, he stated, "those who would rather hear painfully unoriginal post-grunge than nothing at all are free to buy the dreary One-X, the dozen-track sophomore CD from these dark-hearted chest-beaters who make Nickelback seem sublime."

+In 2026, Loudwire published an article of "The Best Album by 11 Legendary 2000s Rock Bands", regarding Three Days Grace's One-X as their best record to date, calling it "the soundtrack to the angsty youth of the 2000s," resonating with fans, past and present.